alexei-led/aws-mcp-server/docs/DEVELOPMENT.md

         The command output as a string.

     Raises:
-        SecurityError: If the command is blocked by security rules.
+        CommandExecutionError: If the command fails to execute.
         TimeoutError: If the command exceeds the timeout.
     """
 ```